bioidiap/bob.bio.vein/doc/baselines.rst

 modify, edit them to make the desired changes and run the experiment again.

-For example, suppose you'd like to change the protocol on the Vera Fingervein database and use the protocol ``full`` instead of the default protocol ``nom``.
-First, you identify where the configuration file sits:
+For example, suppose you'd like to change the protocol on the Vera Fingervein database, *through a modification on a configuration file*, and use the protocol ``B`` instead of the default protocol ``Nom``.
+First, you need to identify where the configuration file sits:

 .. code-block:: sh